ReadHat/SpringGroup/README.md

 **IMPORTANT NOTE:** You should always do a git pull from the remote repo first **BEFORE** pushing.
 This way, you can resolve merge conflicts locally and don't end up making the github repo dirty.

+## Building the project

+Step 0: Add your DB credentials (see above).

+Step 1: Generate main_include.php and set your environment variables.

+    ./setup.sh

+or

+    ./setup.sh --set-root /path/to/project/directory

 ## Backlog: